Historic houses in Santa Ana, Manila: Morales Ancestral House

 This chalet-type house was built in 1932.
 Unlike any other houses, the facade has a striking appearance, showing its walls and pediment with geometric designs.
 A variety of windows can be seen.
-There is a glass on wood sliding frame window, wood ventanilla w/ metal grills and diagonal metal window grills on the facade with "GM" initials; and capiz on sliding wood frame and metal window grills on the lateral part of the house.
+There is a glass-on-wood sliding frame window, a ventanilla with wood sliding panels and iron grills, and a window with diagonal iron window grills on the facade with the "GM" initials.
+There is also a capiz-shell window and one with iron window grills on the lateral part of the house.
 Its exterior walls are made of wood panels on the front and horizontal clapboards on the sides.
 The house is located at 2233 Dela Rosa Street.

 Nerecina Ancestral House

 The Nerecina Ancestral House is located in Old Panaderos Street corner Embarcadero Street.
 Built in 1930 by Julio G. Nerecina, MD, the house is a mixture of masonry and wood following the typical bahay-na-bato fashion of the American Period houses.
 Notable features of the exterior are the staircase of adobe stones and its veranda.
-The house has a plain exterior, showing walls made of masonry and hardwood on its first and second levels respectively and the traditional sliding capiz windows with ventanillas and iron grills.
+The house has a plain exterior, showing walls made of masonry and hardwood on its first and second levels respectively and the traditional sliding capiz-shell windows with ventanillas and iron grills.